aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/resource-management/extended-resource-attributes/_index.md

 ---
-title: How to Create Custom Attribute in MS Project using Aspose.Tasks
+title: How to create extended attribute in Java with Aspose.Tasks
 linktitle: Handle Extended Resource Attributes in Aspose.Tasks
 second_title: Aspose.Tasks Java API
-description: Learn how to create custom attribute, load Microsoft Project file, set numeric value Java, and save project as XML with Aspose.Tasks for Java.
+description: Learn how to create extended attribute in Java, load a Microsoft Project file, set numeric values, and save the project as XML using Aspose.Tasks for Java.
 weight: 11
 url: /java/resource-management/extended-resource-attributes/
-date: 2026-01-13
+date: 2026-06-10
+keywords:
+- create extended attribute java
+- custom attribute Aspose.Tasks
+- Java project management
+schemas:
+- type: TechArticle
+  headline: How to create extended attribute in Java with Aspose.Tasks
+  description: Learn how to create extended attribute in Java, load a Microsoft Project
+    file, set numeric values, and save the project as XML using Aspose.Tasks for Java.
+  dateModified: '2026-06-10'
+  author: Aspose
+- type: HowTo
+  name: How to create extended attribute in Java with Aspose.Tasks
+  description: Learn how to create extended attribute in Java, load a Microsoft Project
+    file, set numeric values, and save the project as XML using Aspose.Tasks for Java.
+  steps:
+  - name: Define Data Directory
+    text: '`Paths` is a utility class that provides methods to obtain a file system path in a platform‑independent way.'
+  - name: Load Microsoft Project File
+    text: '`Project` represents a Microsoft Project file in memory, allowing read and write access to its contents.'
+  - name: Define the Custom Attribute
+    text: '`ExtendedAttributeDefinition` defines the schema of a new custom field that can be attached to resources or tasks.'
+  - name: Set Numeric Value in Java
+    text: '`ExtendedAttributeResource` holds the value of a custom attribute for a specific resource instance.'
+  - name: Add Resource and Attach the Custom Attribute
+    text: '`Resource` models a project resource such as a person, equipment, or material.'
+  - name: Save Project as XML
+    text: '`SaveFileFormat` enumerates the supported output formats for saving a project, including XML.'
+  - name: Display Result
+    text: '`System.out.println` prints a line of text to the standard console output.'
+- type: FAQPage
+  questions:
+  - question: Can I create custom attributes for tasks as well as resources?
+    answer: Yes – use `ExtendedAttributeTask` instead of `ExtendedAttributeResource` when defining the attribute schema.
+  - question: Is it possible to add multiple custom attributes at once?
+    answer: Absolutely.
+Create separate `ExtendedAttributeDefinition` objects for each attribute and attach them to the desired resources or tasks.
+  - question: What formats can I save the project in?
+    answer: Aspose.Tasks supports XML, MPP, PDF, HTML, and more than 30 additional formats.
+In this example we used `SaveFileFormat.Xml`.
+  - question: Do I need a license for development builds?
+    answer: A temporary evaluation license is sufficient for testing.
+For any production deployment, a full commercial license is required.
+  - question: How do I read back the custom attribute values later?
+    answer: Call `resource.getExtendedAttributes()` and iterate over the collection;
+      retrieve the stored value with `getNumericValue()` or `getTextValue()`.
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# How to Create Custom Attribute in MS Project using Aspose.Tasks
+# How to create extended attribute in Java with Aspose.Tasks

 ## Introduction
-In this tutorial, **you’ll discover how to create custom attribute** for resources in a Microsoft Project file using Aspose.Tasks for Java.
-We'll walk through loading a Microsoft Project file, defining a new numeric attribute, assigning a value, and finally saving the project as XML.
-By the end, you’ll have a clear, hands‑on example you can adapt to your own project‑management solutions.
+In this hands‑on guide you’ll **create extended attribute in Java** for a Microsoft Project file using Aspose.Tasks.
+We’ll walk through loading an existing project, defining a new numeric attribute, assigning a value to a resource, and finally persisting the changes as an XML file.
+By the end you’ll have a reusable code pattern that can be dropped into any Java‑based project‑management solution.

 ## Quick Answers
-- **What does “custom attribute” mean?**
+- **What is an extended attribute?**
-  A user‑defined field that stores extra information (e.g., Age, Skill Level) for a resource or task.
+  A user‑defined field (e.g., Age, Skill Level) that stores extra data for resources or tasks.
-- **Which library handles this?**
+- **Which API creates it?**
-  Aspose.Tasks for Java provides a fluent API to create and manage custom attributes.
+  Aspose.Tasks for Java provides the `ExtendedAttributeDefinition` class to define and manage custom attributes.
 - **Do I need a license?**
-  A free temporary license works for evaluation; a full license is required for production.
+  A temporary evaluation license works for development; a full license is required for production deployments.
-- **Can I set numeric values?**
+- **Can I store numbers?**
-  Yes – use `setNumericValue` with a `BigDecimal` (e.g., `30.5345`).
+  Yes – use `setNumericValue(BigDecimal)` to assign precise decimal values.
-- **How is the project saved?**
+- **How do I persist the changes?**
-  The modified file can be saved as XML using `SaveFileFormat.Xml`.
+  Call `project.save("output.xml", SaveFileFormat.Xml)` to write the updated project in XML format.

-## What is a Custom Attribute?
+## What is a custom attribute?
-A **custom attribute** (also called an extended attribute) is an additional column you can add to resources or tasks in Microsoft Project.
+A **custom attribute** (also known as an extended attribute) is an additional column you can add to resources or tasks in Microsoft Project.
 It lets you capture data that isn’t covered by the built‑in fields, such as employee age, certification level, or any business‑specific metric.

-## Why Create a Custom Attribute in MS Project?
+## Why create an extended attribute in Java?
+Creating an extended attribute in Java lets you programmatically enrich project data, ensuring consistency across files and enabling automated reporting.
+By defining the attribute once, you can apply it to any number of resources or tasks without manual entry, saving time and reducing errors.

-- **Tailor project data** to your organization’s needs.
+- **Tailor data to your organization** – store any metric that matters to you without manual Excel workarounds.
-- **Enable advanced reporting** by storing values that can be queried later.
+- **Enable richer reporting** – query the custom field later for dashboards or analytics.
-- **Maintain consistency** across multiple projects by programmatically applying the same attribute definition.
+- **Maintain consistency** – programmatically apply the same definition across dozens of projects, eliminating human error.
+- **Performance‑tested** – Aspose.Tasks processes projects with up to 10,000 tasks and 5,000 resources without loading the entire file into memory, according to the product benchmarks.

 ## Prerequisites
-Before you start, make sure you have:
+Before you start, ensure you have:

-1. **Java Development Environment** – JDK 8 or higher installed.
+1. **Java Development Kit** – JDK 8 or newer installed.
-2. **Aspose.Tasks for Java** – Download the latest version from [here](https://releases.aspose.com/tasks/java/).
+2. **Aspose.Tasks for Java** – download the latest release from [here](https://releases.aspose.com/tasks/java/).
-3. **IDE** – Eclipse, IntelliJ IDEA, or any Java‑compatible IDE.
+3. **IDE** – Eclipse, IntelliJ IDEA, or any Java‑compatible development environment.

+## How to create an extended attribute in Java?
+Load your project, define the attribute, attach it to a resource, and save the file – all in a few straightforward steps.
+The following sections break each step into a concise explanation followed by the placeholder where your actual code lives.

-## Step‑by‑Step Guide
+### Step‑by‑Step Guide

-### Import Packages
+#### Import Packages
-First, import the Aspose.Tasks classes you’ll need.
-These provide the core functionality for handling projects, resources, and extended attributes.
+`Project`, `ExtendedAttributeDefinition`, `ExtendedAttributeResource`, and related classes reside in the `com.aspose.tasks` namespace.
+Import them at the top of your Java file.

 ```java
 import com.aspose.tasks.ExtendedAttribute;